yoadg/yoadg.github.io/_wiki/database.md

 Collocating the data from multiple database types in the same system allows for novel operations that would be difficult or impossible otherwise.
 For instance, multi-model databases may allow users to access and manipulate data stored in different database types within a single query.
 Multi-model databases also help maintain data consistency, which can be a problem when performing operations that modify data in many systems at once.

 Many of the most popular relational databases actually support multi-model, including Oracle, MySQL, PostgreSQL and SQL Server.
-Many cloud databases are also multi-model, such as [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/)
+Many cloud databases are also multi-model, such as [Azure Cosmos DB](https://azure.microsoft.com/en-us/products/cosmos-db/) and [Azure SQL DB](https://azure.microsoft.com/en-us/products/azure-sql/database/).